-Status of the two groups and of abortion access in the U.S. and Canada:
+Status of the two groups and of abortion access in the U.S.:

 The pro-life and pro-choice movements are both powerful and active.
 Pro-life groups are particularly influential at

 the state level and have successfully persuaded legislators and governors to creating many laws that restrict abortion.
 Many of the

 laws have been ineffectual; they are so broadly worded that court injunctions suspend them shortly after having been signed into law.

 Courts often find that these laws are so vaguely worded that physicians are unable to determine whether a specific act is allowed or

 prohibited.
 Those laws which survive court challenges are not particularly effective; they often merely have the effect of generating a delay before a woman can obtain an abortion, or of making it easier for women seeking an abortion to go to a nearby state.

 prescribe the pills and women may be able to take the pill at their